Sot, Šid

 Sot (Сот) is a village located in Syrmia, Vojvodina, Serbia.
 It is situated in the Šid municipality, in the Syrmia District.
 The village is ethnically mixed and its population numbering 791 people (2002 census).

+History

+Following Ottoman retreat from the region, the Lordship of Ilok and Upper Syrmia was established, and the village became part of its domain.

 Ethnic groups (2002 census)

 The population of the village include: